ShalevAsor/Catch-The-Pokemons/README.md

 This class supports few algorithms like bfs and dijkstra's <br>
 it allows to save the graph into a json format and load a graph from json format <br>
-the bfs algo used to find out if this graph is strongley connected <br>
+the bfs algo used to find out if this graph is strongly connected <br>
 method : isConnected - return true if this graph is strongly connected <br>
 ** what is strongly connected graph ? ** <br>
 it means there is a path from each node in the graph to every other node <br>